The First of the 12 Disciples to Suffer Martyrdom

-James was the first of the Twelve apostles to suffer martyrdom, in approximately A.D.
+James was the first of the Twelve disciples to suffer martyrdom, in approximately A.D.
 44. The Bible records, “Now about that time Herod the king stretched out his hand to harass some from the church.
 Then he killed James the brother of John with the sword” (Acts 12:1, 2).
 The fact that James was deemed important enough to be selected by Herod Agrippa to suffer martyrdom implies that he was one of the prominent leaders of the early church.

-As in the case of John the Baptist (Matt.
-14:10), the decapitation of the apostle James shows that his death was decreed by a civil ruler, who employed Roman methods of punishment (Matt.
-20:23).
+As in the case of John the Baptist (Matthew 14:10), the decapitation of the apostle James shows that his death was decreed by a civil ruler, who employed Roman methods of punishment (Matthew 20:23).
 Had the apostle been guilty of blasphemy or heresy, the Sanhedrin would have sentenced him to death by stoning.
 A tradition, preserved by Eusebius (Ecclesiastical History ii.
 9) from Clement of Alexandria, records that James’s accuser became converted when he beheld the faith and patience of his victim.

 Zebedee, his father, was a fisherman of the Sea of Galilee.
-Salome, his mother (Mark 15:40; Matt.
-27:56), was one of the godly women that followed Christ and “ministered unto him” of her substance (Luke 8:3).
+Salome, his mother (Mark 15:40; Matthew 27:56), was one of the godly women that followed Christ and “ministered unto him” of her substance (Luke 8:3).
 His brother John the beloved took care of Mary the Mother of Jesus after the Lord’s death (John 19:27).

 James was one of the only three apostles whom Jesus chose to witness His Transfiguration (Matthew 17:1,2).
 In one occasion, James and John asked Jesus to grant them seats on His right and left in His glory not knowing what that request entailed (Mark 10:37-40).